The photo at the top of this page shows Penny at Grunau Regatta in 1962. © Sportverlag Gunther Rowell.

 I am known for having a really strong ability to focus in on one thing to the point of virtually cutting out the rest of the world and this means that if I am concentrating on something, I often don’t hear when someone speaks to me.

-One Sunday morning in January 1960 when I had just taken deliver of my new boat, I had it [on trestles] and was busy recording all my initial rigging measurements, and then making an alteration.
+One Sunday morning in January 1960 when I had just taken delivery of my new boat, I had it [on trestles] and was busy recording all my initial rigging measurements, and then making an alteration.
 Someone came out of the clubhouse and asked me if I wanted a drink – apparently he asked several times and got no reply as I was deep in concentration!
 In the end he came right up to my ear and yelled, ‘Oi, loppyluggs – clean your ears out.’
 Shortly after this I was still trying to find a name for my new boat, and somehow she became ‘Loppyluggs’.
 The idea was that trying to pronounce such a name in French, German, Czech, etc, might be amusing.
 As it turned out, this was the case, but at home it later seemed a bit ‘naff’.

 When she replaced Loppyluggs with a Stampfli single in 1964 she gave her new boat the more sensible name ‘Tempo’ which is the word Europeans use for stroke rate.
 There’s only so much mileage can be got out of inducing foreigners to make humorous mis-pronunciations.